 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Common signs and symptoms of an HIV infection include the following:
+First signs and symptoms of an HIV infection:

 - Fever or headache